jmetzger/training-microservices-docker-kubernetes/_README.md

  ## Independant Deployability

-   * Teams unabhängig Änderung in Microservices machen und dieses redeployen und zwar on alle anderen
+   * Teams unabhängig Änderung in Microservices machen und dieses redeployen und zwar ohne alle anderen
      * zu redeployen
    * This is the most imporant thing and also the Nr.
 1 Tipp